enj/website/content/en/docs/tasks/administer-cluster/kms-provider.md

 * Your cluster must use etcd v3 or later

+{{< note >}}

+The KMS v2 API and implementation changed in incompatible ways in-between the alpha release in v1.25 and the beta release in v1.27.
+Attempting to upgrade between these versions with the alpha feature enabled will result in data loss.

+{{< /note >}}

 <!-- steps -->

 The KMS encryption provider uses an envelope encryption scheme to encrypt data in etcd.
-The data is encrypted using a data encryption key (DEK); a new DEK is generated for each encryption.
+The data is encrypted using a data encryption key (DEK).
 The DEKs are encrypted with a key encryption key (KEK) that is stored and managed in a remote KMS.
+With KMS v1, a new DEK is generated for each encryption.
+With KMS v2, a new DEK is generated on server startup and when the KMS plugin informs the API server that a KEK rotation has occurred (see `key_id` section below).
-The KMS provider uses gRPC to communicate with a specific KMS plugin.
+The KMS provider uses gRPC to communicate with a specific KMS plugin over a UNIX domain socket.
 The KMS plugin, which is implemented as a gRPC server and deployed on the same host(s) as the Kubernetes control plane, is responsible for all communication with the remote KMS.